Scott Dixon: 2021–present

-Dixon started the 2021 championship with a fifth-place finish at Barber and a third-place finish in St. Petersburg.
-He started third in the first race of the Genesys 300 doubleheader at Texas, leading 206 of 212 laps in his first and only victory of the year to take the championship lead and surpass Foyt's record of winning a race in the most seasons during his 19th season.
-Dixon then won two pole positions in the second Genesys 300 race and the Indianapolis 500, losing the championship lead to teammate Álex Palou.
-He finished the season with three more podiums and four top-ten finishes and was fourth in the final point standings with 481 points.
+Dixon started the 2021 championship by finishing third at Barber and St. Petersburg.
+He started third for the first race of the Genesys 300 doubleheader at Texas, leading 206 of 212 laps in his first and only victory of the year to take the championship lead and surpass Foyt's record of winning a race in the most seasons during his 19th season.
+Dixon took two pole positions in the second Genesys 300 round and the Indianapolis 500 but lost the championship lead to teammate Álex Palou after finishing seventeenth in the latter event.
+He took three more podiums and four top-tens and was fourth in the final season standings with 481 points.

 He finished in the top ten in each of the first five races of the 2022 season, with a best result of fifth place at Texas.
 He qualified on pole for the fifth time in the Indianapolis 500.
 Dixon led 95 laps but failed to win the race due to a drive-through penalty for overspeeding by 1 mph in the pit lane following his final pit stop.
 Four races later, he started second in the Honda Indy Toronto and led 40 laps to claim his fourth Toronto victory.
 Dixon won the Big Machine Music City Grand Prix four races later on the streets of downtown Nashville.
 He was one of five drivers mathematically eligible to win the championship heading into the season finale, the Firestone Grand Prix of Monterey at Laguna Seca.
-A lack of speed in the race restricted him to 12th and he was fourth in the championship standings with 521 points.
+A lack of speed in the race restricted him to twelfth and he was fourth in the championship standings with 521 points.